ddnexus/pagy/pagy3-on-docker/README.md

 Then you can run `irb -I lib -r pagy` from the container in order to have `pagy` loaded and ready to try.

 Run all the tests by simply running `rake` without arguments.

+Notice: The rake taks is needed because certain tests must run in an isolated ruby process.
+For example, certain extras override the core pagy methods and we need to test how pagy works with or without the extra, or with many extras at the same time.
+You can get the full list of of all the test tasks (and test files that each task run) with `rake -D test_*`

 Check the coverage at `http://0.0.0.0:63342/pagy/coverage`